Krishna Upanishad: Book II

 The second part of the text describes a symbolic reality of how living beings and virtues emerged in the universe.
 The text asserts that Vishnu as ultimate reality was first born into a living creature named Sanskarsana, who desired and begot offsprings, starting with god of love (Pradyumna), who himself procreated Aniruddha (unrestraint), Ahamkara (ego) and Hirangarbha (golden womb).
 The last procreated and produced Prajapatis, Marici, air, Sthanu, Daksha, Kardama, Priya-vrata, and Uttanapada.
 It is these, asserts the text, who procreated all life in the universe.

 The remnants of Vishnu's Shesha asserts the text is all matter and life, as well as knowledge, and meta-knowledge.
 He is the embodiment of skill, and dharma (virtues) too, states the Upanishad.
 Meditating on this origin of the universe, of the ultimate nature of Vishnu, repeatedly muttering his name and attributes, is the path to liberation, asserts the text.

 Commentary

 The celestials descend on Earth to be with Krishna, experience Bliss through their love of Krishna.
 The Upanishad advocates Bhakti yoga, serving God by love and bhakti (devotion) to achieve emancipation.
-The Upanishad probably streams from Krishnaism, where Krishna is not a mere avatar of Vishnu, but is the source of Vishnu and other avatars.
-Krishna is the Supreme Being himself, and considered superior to Vishnu.

 The Vaishnava philosopher Vallabhacharya in his commentary on this Upanishad observed that the gopas and the gopis were the male and female friends of Krishna.
 The greedy people living there were described as demons.
 He also stated that the five facets of ignorance, symbolized as five evil people, were eliminated by Krishna.